-A wrist splint can be worn to support the wrist while holding it firm
+A wrist splint can be worn to support the wrist while holding it firm and still (immobilize it).

 A good wrist splint should:

 Medical Review: Kathleen Romito, MD - Family Medicine & Herbert von Schroeder, MD, MSc, FRCSC - Hand and Microvascular Surgery